Sontsevolosa/stories/README.md

 # Stories
-Creating a landing page for imaginary travel journal app
+Creating a landing page for imaginary travel journal app.
 <br/><br/>
 <i>Using: HTML/CSS, Ruby on Rails.</i>